 Make sure your web entry is up-to-date with your logo, contact details and text which invites people to buy from you.
 We’re also working on a new Directory of Social Enterprise and a mobile app to promote Network members.
 You can log in and edit your entry here.

 Get involved with the Buy Social campaign and help to spread the message that individuals and organisations can get more than just economic value when they spend.

 - Get involved with the annual Festival of Social Enterprise.
 Last year over 1,000 people attended 20 different events and the festival gained national publicity for the city.
 This year’s festival plans are starting to take shape.

-- Write something on “What Social Enterprise City means to me” for our forthcoming blog.
+- Write something on “What Social Enterprise City means to me” for newsletter.

 Here’s some text you can use or edit: